s-fereidooni/CSE151A_matchmaker/README.md

 [https://colab.research.google.com/drive/17Tuyk_vncUdV1RXNU-dlD5jrgjd07v-H?usp=sharing](https://colab.research.google.com/drive/17Tuyk_vncUdV1RXNU-dlD5jrgjd07v-H?usp=sharing)

 To explore the data, we first converted our csv file to a dataframe, and skimmed through all the data that is available.
-We checked for missing data, the different types of each feature, the shape of the data frame etc.
+We checked for missing data, the different types of each feature, the shape of the data frame, etc.

 Some relevant code snippets in exploring the data are listed below~